moustacheful/glimmer/README.md

 ## What

-A tool for decorating i3 (_should_ work with Sway too!) windows when they get focused, written in Rust.
+A tool for decorating i3 windows when they get focused, written in Rust.

 https://user-images.githubusercontent.com/4857535/124782646-61e90a80-df12-11eb-8930-a321ecffbee1.mp4